uweschmitt/emzed/website/tour.rst

 Actually, eMZed includes two peak detection algorithm of the XCMS package: centwave and matched filter.
 Excepted input file formats are mxML, mzXML, and mzData.
 The output file format is .table.
 In addition .csv files are saved.

-1. Centwave algorithm for high resolution LC-MS data
+We continue with an example of centwave algorithm for high resolution LC-MS data.

 .. pycon::
    import batches
-   table=batches.runCentwave(path/peakmap.mzXML, destinationPath) !noexec
+   tables=batches.runCentwave("V:/pkiefer/eMZed/MZXML/*.mzXML", ppm=10, peakwidth=(15,60), prefilter=(5,10000),snthresh=0.1,mzdiff=0.001) !noexec

 Various parameters can be adapted.For details type